 Stakeholders consulted in the development of this resource

 Those of us who have worked on this resource and continue to maintain it recognize our own privilege and the limitations of our own experiences.
+See the About page for details.

 We have drawn significantly on important work already underway within other scholarly communication-affiliated organizations.
 We have also sought guidance and feedback from stakeholders across the UC system, including underrepresented communities among our faculty, staff, and students; offices of diversity, equity, and inclusion that explicitly serve these communities; UC Academic Senate committees, university leadership, and campus libraries.
 Our thanks go to everyone who took the time to review this resource and provide feedback to help improve it.